n4bi10p/intelligit/README.md

     *   **Firebase Admin SDK Setup**:
         1. In the Firebase Console, go to "Project settings" > "Service accounts".
         2. Generate a new private key and download the JSON file.
-        3. Place this JSON file in the `intelligit/config/` directory.
-You can name it `firebaseServiceAccountKey.json` or update the path in your extension's code/environment variables.
+        3. Place this JSON file in the `intelligit/intelligit/config/` directory (i.e., `config/` within the extension's own folder).
             **Important**: Ensure this file is NOT committed to Git if it contains sensitive credentials.
-Add `intelligit/config/firebaseServiceAccountKey.json` to your `.gitignore` file if it's not already there.
+Add `intelligit/config/firebaseServiceAccountKey.json` to your `.gitignore` file in the extension's directory if it's not already there.
     *   **Environment Variables for Extension**:
-        1. Create a `.env` file in the `intelligit/` directory (`intelligit/.env`).
+        1. Create a `.env` file in the `intelligit/intelligit/` directory (i.e., `intelligit/.env`).
         2. Add the following environment variables, replacing placeholder values with your actual credentials:
             ```env
             # SMTP Configuration for Email Notifications